 Cover Letter Paragraph and Margin Guidelines

 Every resume you send out to a potential employer should be accompanied by a tailored, well-crafted cover letter.
-Most hiring managers will review cover letters in order to decide whether it’s worth their time to continue on to read the attached resumes.
-Thus, your cover letter is your “teaser” – the all-important first introduction that explains why you are a candidate they need to seriously consider hiring.
+Most hiring managers will review cover letters to decide whether it’s worth their time to read the attached resumes.
+Thus, your cover letter is your “teaser,” the all-important first introduction that explains why you are the right candidate for the job.

 When writing cover letters, your paragraphs should be concise, grammatically flawless, and should focus on your qualifications for the job.
 Ideally, they should also convey an impression of your own unique personality.